How to Find Broken Links in Excel (4 Quick Methods)

 Use the Find and Replace Option to Search and Correct Broken Links

-Now look carefully under the Value tab and you’ll find some #REF! errors there.
-Let’s check the formulas that have caused the errors for the corresponding cells.
-The name of the source file is here ‘February Sales.xlsx’.
-But as we have seen in the first method that the name of our corresponding source file has been changed to ‘Feb_Sales.xlsx’, the formulas, therefore, have led to the #REF! errors here.
+The name of the source file here is ‘February Sales.xlsx’.
+But as we have seen in Fix 1, the name of this file has been changed to ‘Feb_Sales.xlsx’, causing the formula to return #REF! errors because it can’t find the source data.

-So, what we’ll have to do is now find and replace those names of the source files by using the Find and Replace tool in the next steps.
+To solve the problem, we’ll find and replace the names of those source files using the Find and Replace tool.

-➤ In the Find what box, type ‘February Sales’.
+• In the Find what box, enter ‘February Sales’.

 Use the Find and Replace Option to Search and Correct Broken Links